pepf0/BTD6SaveStateCreator/README.md

 # How to create a Save State
 1. Close BTD6.
 Once BTD6 is closed, press the "Create Save State" Button.
 Now the current Save State has been saved.
 2. You can open and play BTD6 now.
-If you want to return to the Save State, just press the "Load Save State" Button.
+If you want to return to the Save State, just close BTD6 and press the "Load Save State" Button.

 # Extra Infos
 Backups of SaveStates will always be created.